MonstrousSoftware/LibGPU/docs/webgpu-functions.md

 The framework hides the details of WebGPU.
 However, it is possible to call WebGPU functions directly if so desired.

 ## Functions
-The WebGPU functions are defined in the interface WGPU.java and are a direct Java counterpart of the functions from the C header file `webgpu.h`.
+The WebGPU functions are defined in the interface `WebGPU` and are a direct Java counterpart of the functions from the C header file `webgpu.h`.
-For example: the C function `wgpuDeviceCreateBuffer()` is available as Java method `DeviceCreateBuffer` in the `WGPU` interface.
+For example: the C function `wgpuDeviceCreateBuffer()` is available as Java method `DeviceCreateBuffer` in the `WebGPU` interface.
 Most but not all functions have been translated.

 ## Calling WebGPU functions
-The functions can be called via LibGPU.wgpu which provides an interface to the native WebGPU library.
+The functions can be called via `LibGPU.webGPU` which provides an interface to the native WebGPU library.
 There are two native implementations available.
 - wgpu-native, exposing a native interface to the wgpu Rust library developed for Firefox.
 - Google’s Dawn, developed for Chrome.